cbor-wg/cddl/draft-ietf-cbor-cddl.md

       / "{" S group S "}"
 ~~~

-a map, the key/value pairs of which can be ordered in such a way that
+a map expression, which matches a valid CBOR map the key/value pairs
+of which can be ordered in such a way that the resulting sequence
-they match the group, or
+matches the group expression, or

 ~~~ abnf
       / "[" S group S "]"
 ~~~

-an array, the elements of which, when taken as values and complemented by a wildcard
+an array expression, which matches a CBOR array the elements of which,
+when taken as values and complemented by a wildcard (matches anything)
-(matches anything) key each, match the group, or
+key each, match the group, or

 ~~~ abnf
       / "&" S "(" S group S ")"
       / "&" S groupname [genericarg]
 ~~~

+an enumeration expression, which matches any a value that is within
-a value within the set of values that the values of the group given
+the set of values that the values of the group given can take.
-can take.

 ~~~ abnf
 rangeop = "..." / ".."
 ~~~

-A range operator can be used to join two expressions that stand for
+A range operator can be used to join two type expressions that stand
-either two integer values or two floating point values; it matches any
+for either two integer values or two floating point values; it matches
-value that is between the two values, where is first value is always
+any value that is between the two values, where the first value is
-included in the matching set and the second value is included for `..`
+always included in the matching set and the second value is included
-and excluded for `...`.
+for `..` and excluded for `...`.

 ~~~ abnf
 ctlop = "." id